The Dirty Truth About The “Best Self-Cleaning Aquarium” in 2024

 And actually, contrary to popular belief, the majority of regular maintenance work does not require twice as much time for twice the size.

-For example, a regular once a week water change may require one more buck of water to be replaced in a larger tank.
+For example, a regular once a week water change may require one more bucket of water to be replaced in a larger tank.
 However, that doesn’t translate into twice as much work–you already have the bucket and siphon ready in your hands.

 What I Recommend You Buy

-Don’t buy a small bowl, vase, or self-cleaning tank.
+Don’t buy a small bowl, vase, or “self-cleaning” tank.

 If you really, really want to keep fish or buy one for a child, why not look into buying a complete kit?
-You can get aquarium kits that come with all of the essentials you need to run a healthy aquarium.
+You can get aquarium kits that come with most of the essentials you need to run a healthy aquarium.

 Here are some of the benefits: